BingLee75/ROS2_Basic/README.md

 In `ros2_communication` contains ros2 `msg` 、`srv`、`action` achieve.(c++ & python)

-Each of this can compile single.
+Each of them can compile single.